-1 hour 20 minutes 2 parts Part 1 Writing 140-190 words.
+1 hour 20 minutes Part 1 Writing 140-190 words.
 There is only one question.
 You must write an essay which shows your opinion about the topic, using the ideas which are given in the question and one extra idea of your own.
-Part 2 Writing 140-190 words.
-There are three questions and you must choose only one.
-You could write an article, email, letter, review or story.
+2 parts Part 2 Writing 140-190 words.
+There are four questions and you must choose only one.
+You could write an article, email, essay, letter, review or story.